...

 Mistakes to Avoid in Payment Emails

-- Aggressive Tone: Using a rude or demanding tone can harm your relationship with the client.
+• Aggressive Tone: Using a rude or demanding tone can harm your relationship with the client.
 Always stay polite.
+Otherwise, even if they pay you now, they won’t continue doing projects in the future.

-- Confusing Instructions: Ensure your payment instructions are simple and clear.
+• Confusing Instructions: Give simple and easy payment instructions.
 For example, provide direct payment links or specific bank details.

 Asking for Payment Over the Phone